Skip to main content

 opts.timeout

-timeout: N - response timeout in seconds, by default taken from the scraper settings
+timeout: N - response timeout in seconds, defaults to the value from the scraper settings

 opts.do_gzip

-do_gzip: 1 - determines whether to use compression (gzip/deflate/br), by default enabled (1), to disable set the value to 0
+do_gzip: 1 - determines whether to use compression (gzip/deflate/br), defaults to enabled (1), to disable you need to set the value to 0

 opts.max_size

-max_size: N - maximum response size in bytes, by default taken from the scraper settings
+max_size: N - maximum response size in bytes, defaults to the value from the scraper settings

 opts.cookie_jar